Winter isn't thought of as a colorful time in the garden, but by planning a winter garden you will realize how much this season in fact has to offer.

 Planning a winter garden must take maintenance into consideration – and how much time you can devote to it.

-'It’s surprisingly busy,' says Jonny Norton.
-'We prune the roses and some fruit trees, and clip the trees in our Lime Walk.
-The glasshouses are cleaned, ready for spring.'
+'It’s surprisingly busy,' says Jonny Norton, head gardener at Mottisfont Abbey (opens in new tab) 'We prune the roses and some fruit trees, and clip the trees in our Lime Walk.
+The glasshouses are cleaned, ready for spring,' as part of planning a greenhouse.

-Many seasonal plants won’t survive the winter weather, so be sure to read up ahead of the big chill to see what you can save.
+Many seasonal plants won’t survive the winter weather, so be sure to read up ahead of the big chill to see what you can save and find out how to winterize hydrangeas and other plants and shrubs and how to protect plants from frost.

-For all those summer plants that need protecting, dig the bulbs up and save them for their next big break in the warmer climate.
+Find out how and when you need to dig up summer bulbs to save and store them for their next big break in the warmer climate.
 These bulbs need to be kept indoors in a dark, cool space like a garage or shed until spring.

 Some summer plants can even be transferred and potted indoors for a DIY houseplant.
-Geraniums, for one, can flourish inside in pretty pots – just make sure they’re placed in naturally well-lit areas of your home.
+If you're overwintering geraniums or begonias in pots, for instance, these can flourish inside in pretty pots – just make sure they’re placed in naturally well-lit areas of your home.

 Part of the necessary maintenance of a winter garden, overwintering plants won't give you anything pretty to look at in a winter backyard, but will ensure your beloved, more delicate blooms will survive through to spring and into summer for an effortless show then.